atoff/vatsim-stand-status/README.md

 ## About

 ###### Description
-vatsim-stand-status is a lightweight PHP library to allow the correlation between aircraft on the VATSIM flight simulation network, and an airport stand.
+vatsim-stand-status is a tested, lightweight PHP library to allow the correlation between aircraft on the VATSIM flight simulation network and an airport stand.

 VATSIM network data is downloaded and parsed by [Skymeyer's Vatsimphp](https://github.com/skymeyer/Vatsimphp) library.